 - Dr. Anke Mueller-Solger from the Interagency Ecological Program (2014).

 The next award recipient will be announced at the 2021 Bay-Delta Science Conference.
-Nominations for the Brown Nichols Science Award are due by January 11, 2021.
+The due date for nominations for the Brown Nichols Science Award was January 15, 2021.
 View the nomination instructions.